-- 1. Identification Prior to hosting an event, traveling to a competition, or competing in any other activity, clubs should identify the risks associated with that activity. - 2.
-Evaluation Once you have identified the risks associated with the club's activities, these risks should be evaluated to determine their severity and probability.
+- 1. Identification - a.
+Prior to hosting an event, traveling to a competition, or competing in any other activity, clubs should identify the risks associated with that activity. - 2.
+Assessment - a.
+Once you have identified the risks associated with the club's activities, these risks should be evaluated to determine their severity and probability.
 A proper evaluation of these risks will assist the club in determining the best way to handle each risk. - 3.
-Treatment Once the risks have been evaluated, clubs must determine the most effective method for managing each risk.
-Clubs may choose to do one of three things after evaluation: eliminate, limit, or accept the risks.
-All sport club activities, by their nature, involve risk; therefore, the answer should not always be to eliminate the activity simply because risk exists.
-Instead, clubs should work to determine how to best manage and minimize the risks - 4.
-Implementation Once the most effective method for managing risk has been identified, clubs should implement the risk management plan.
-Physical modifications, proper signage, extensive advertising, and pre-event planning may be required.
-The sport club should reach out to the Competitive Sports Office for advice.
+Control - a.
+Once the risks have been evaluated, clubs must determine the effective method for managing each risk. - b.
+Clubs may choose to do one of three things after evaluation: eliminate, limit, or accept the risks. - i.
+All sport club activities, by their nature, involve risk; therefore, the answer should not always be to eliminate the activity simply because risk exists. - c.
+Once the most effective method for managing risk has been identified, clubs should implement a risk management plan. - 4.
+Monitoring - a.
+Once all common risks have been addressed, continual monitoring is necessary. - b.
+New risks may present themselves and may require novel solutions.